MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 >
 > Also included are _recommendations_ on the technology capabilities that can help materialize those strategies.
 The recommendations don't represent an exhaustive list of all configurations available for Azure Virtual Machines and their dependencies.
 Instead, they list the key recommendations mapped to the design perspectives.
 Use the recommendations to build your proof-of-concept or optimize your existing environments.
 >
-> Foundational architecture that demostrates certain recommendations: [Azure virtual machine baseline architecture](/azure/architecture/virtual-machines/baseline).
+> Foundational architecture that demostrates the key recommendations: [Azure virtual machine baseline architecture](/azure/architecture/virtual-machines/baseline).

 ##### Technology scope